wp-plugins/tagregator/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-Version 0.3 has a new single-column design.
+Version 0.3 has a new single-column design and support for Instagram.

 = 0.2 =
 Version 0.2 displayed images attached to tweets and ignores retweets.